Adaptive Estimation in Two-way Sparse Reduced-rank Regression: Introduction

-In the literature, researchers have considered two important types of structural assumptions that induce low intrinsic dimension of $A$.
-The first is \emph{low-rankness} where the rank of $A$ is assumed to be much smaller than its matrix dimensions $p$ and $n$.
-This structure has been referred to as reduced-rank regression and has been widely used in econometrics.
+In the literature, researchers have considered several important types of structural assumptions.
+One is \emph{low-rankness} where the rank of $A$ is assumed to be much smaller than its matrix dimensions $p$ and $m$.
+Model \eqref{eq:model} with such a structure has been referred to as reduced-rank regression and has been widely used in econometrics.
 See, for instance, \citet{Izenman75}, \citet{Reinsel98} and the references therein.
-The other is \emph{sparsity} where only a small subset of size $s$ out of the $p$ predictors contribute to the variation of $Y$.
-In other words, only $s$ out of the $p$ rows in $A$ are non-zero.
+The other is \emph{sparsity} where a large number of entries in the coefficient matrix are zeros.
+One may consider several different types of sparsity depending on the application problem one has in mind.
+If only $s$ out of the $p$ rows in $A$ have non-zero entries, it is called \emph{row sparsity}.
+In other words, only a small subset of size $s$ out of the $p$ predictors contribute to the variation of $Y$.
 Structures of this kind arise naturally in the context of multi-task learning \citep{Koltchinskii11}.
 It can also be viewed as a leading example of \emph{group sparsity} \citep{Yuan06}, where the rows of $A$ form natural groups.
-For either structure, researchers have obtained good understanding on how the optimal statistical estimation depends on the model parameters and on how to achieve optimal estimation without the knowledge of the rank $r$ or the sparsity level $s$.
-See, for instance, \citet{Bunea11rank} for the low rank case, and \citet{Huang10} and \citet{Lounici11} for the group sparse case.

-In this paper, we are interested in the situation where both low-rankness and sparsity are present in the coefficient matrix.
-In what follows, we shall call model \eqref{eq:model} the \emph{sparse reduced-rank regression} model when $A$ possesses both structures.
-Under this model, our goal is two-folded: \begin{enumerate}[(1)] \item We want to understand how the optimal estimation error depends on both the rank and the sparsity parameters;

-\item We want to construct a computationally efficient estimation procedure which can achieve near optimal estimation errors adaptively. \end{enumerate}

-The interest in sparse reduced-rank regression comes from both theory and applications, and has risen significantly in recent years.

-In applications such as cancer genomics and neurosciences, researchers can now measure a lot of response and predictor variables and so the size of the coefficient matrix is ever increasing.
-Thus, imposing both structures leads to enhanced interpretability and hence can be more attractive than simply imposing one type of structure.
-For example, in the aforementioned cognitive neuroscience study \citep{Vounou12}, the authors constrained the rank of the coefficient matrix to be three and identified a small number of SNPs as significant predictors based on cross-validation and stability selection \citep{Meinshausen10}.
-See also \citet{Vounou10}.
+If only $k$ out of the $m$ columns in $A$ have non-zero entries, it is called \emph{column sparsity}.
+In this case, only $k$ out of the $m$ response variables are affected by the predictors under consideration.